 Another criticism of the project is in connection to the team’s avoidance of open source, which is even construed as being hostile by some.
 One of the cornerstone’s of most blockchain projects is an open source codebase, so with IOTA disdaining open source code, many wonder what they might be hiding.

-IOTA is certainly one of the more unique crypto projects, with the use of the Tangle a direct departure from the usual blockchain solutions.
+Iota is certainly one of the more unique crypto projects, with the use of the Tangle a direct departure from the usual blockchain solutions.
 The goal of powering the Internet of Things is probably one of the loftiest in the space as well.
-And with the Tangle providing feeless transactions, extreme scalability, and quantum resistance it’s possible the IOTA team could eventually realize their goal.
+And with the Tangle providing feeless transactions, extreme scalability, and quantum resistance it’s possible the Iota team could eventually realize their goal.

 That said, the team needs to avoid any further security concerns, and the removal of the Coordinator will be a crucial step for the project.
 To succeed as a machine-to-machine payment system the entire protocol needs to undergo vigorous testing and most likely a long experimental process.
+The same is true if a data marketplace is ever to be launched on IOTA.

-Overall the IOTA Foundation appears to be doing an excellent job in securing partnerships and the business development of the project.
+Overall the Iota Foundation appears to be doing an excellent job in securing partnerships and the business development of the project.
 They already have a strong stable of partners, and could see adoption spread rapidly in several sectors if they can find success with their distributed ledger solution.

 Featured Image via Fotolia